zackstout/aoc-2025/README.md

 **Part one**: find the minimum number of button presses required to reach a target state (such as "..#."), where each press toggles certain lights.

 **Part two**: find the minimum number of button presses required to reach a target state (such as "3,5,4,7"), where each press increments certain registers.

+## --- Day 11: Reactor ---

+Another tricky part two.
+Nice usage of [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) to make a dynamic programming approach feasible.

+**Part one**: find the number of paths between two nodes in a directed acyclic graph.

+**Part two**: find the number of paths between three nodes in a (considerably larger) directed acyclic graph.